Sidstark12/Slippery-Lake-Environment/README.md

 # Soc-into-to-Machine-Intelligence
-Overview of the material taught till Week 4

-# SoC Intro to Machine Intelligence

 This is the overview of the material taught upto week 4 for the Soc Intro to Machine Intelligence We'll walk through with all the material that has been taught weekwise.